 What Heirs Benefit From The Home Sale Tax Exclusion?

-The home sale tax exclusion law is meant to provide homeowners with a generous tax exclusion when property is sold.
+The home sale tax exclusion law is meant to provide homeowners with a generous tax exclusion when the property is sold.
 The tax law provides homeowners for up to $250,000 in profit exclusion from a home and up to $500,000 tax exclusion for married couples.

 How Do I Make Sure I Qualify For A Home Tax Exclusion?